Case Studies:

 Legislation Issues

-Land use and forest cover in the area are unlikely to change as they are regulated by the Ministry of Environment (MINAE) and are under Reserve status.
-The Ministry of Environment plays a role in ensuring the conservation of forest cover and is in charge of imposing fines or taking legal action for violations to the Forestry Law of 1996.
-Other laws impose restrictions on land use in areas close to springs and river courses to preserve forest cover and avoid pollution. (more about the laws in Rojas and Aylward, 2002)
+Land use and forest cover in the area are unlikely to change as they are regulated by the Ministry of Environment (MINAE) and are under reserve status.
+The MINAE plays a role in ensuring the conservation of forest cover and is in charge of imposing fines or taking legal action for violations to the Forestry Law of 1996.
+Other laws impose restrictions on land use in areas close to springs and river courses to preserve forest cover and avoid pollution (to learn more about the laws, see Rojas and Aylward, 2002).

 Monitoring